agilekidz/stack/README.md

 #### Documentation

-You can read the documentation for Apollo Client [here](https://www.apollographql.com/docs/react/v3.0-beta).
+The documentation for Apollo Client can be found [here](https://www.apollographql.com/docs/react/v3.0-beta).

 ### React Router - different url, different content

 #### Documentation

-You can read the documentation for Router Router here.
+The documentation for React Router can be found here.

 ## Backend